 The registered manager and staff advised there were a range of policies and procedures in place to guide and inform staff.
-Policies were maintained in a manner that was easily accessible by staff in the office.
-The inspector reviewed a sample of policies and procedures and they were noted to have been updated in accordance with timescales outlined in the minimum standards.
+Staff confirmed they had access to policies and procedures via the policy tech system.

 A review of governance records evidenced that staff received individual, formal supervision at least quarterly and an annual appraisal.
 Staff confirmed that there were systems in place to ensure they received support and guidance from the registered manager.